rlrangel/DEMLab/README.md

 This text file is necessary for running a simulation and must always be accompanied by a _Project_ _Parameters_ file.
 Its name must be indicated in the _Project_ _Parameters_ file.

-It contains all the elements of the model with their initial coordinates, and their groupings into model parts.
+It contains all the elements of the model (particles and walls) with their initial coordinates and geometry, as well as their grouping into model parts.

-A tutorial on this file can be found on the [Wiki page][wiki_link].
+A tutorial on this file can be found on its [Wiki page][wiki_mparts_link].
 Moreover, a [template][modelparts_link] of this file, with all the possible input options, is available.

 * **Results Storage (_.mat_)**: